-The following chart includes a reconciliation of the manner in which the proceeds from the August 2020 non-brokered private placement were used by the Company through December 31, 2021, as disclosed in the Issuer's press release dated August 13th, 2020.
+The following chart includes a reconciliation of the manner in which the proceeds from the August 2020 non-brokered private placement were used by the Company through March 31, 2022, as compared with the disclosure in the Company's news release dated August 13th, 2020.

-Disclosure in August 2020 Use of Proceeds (as of December 31, 202 1) The Issuer intends to use the Category Amounts (\$ Thousands) net proceeds of the Offering Detailed engineering and pre-construction 10,737 for the engineering, Funding of construction savings account (1) 1,507 procurement and construction Environmental and Social Sustainability 2,346 (the "EPC") of the Project and General Corporate administrative expenses 665 for general corporate Financing service costs and advisory 107 purposes".
-Public company costs 70 Sales and Commercial expenses 188 Audit accounting and Insurance 905 Transaction cost (Brokers and Legal) 1,289 Total \$17,813,000 Total 17,813 Remaining proceeds to date 0
+Disclosure in August 2020 Use of Proceeds (as of March 31, 2022)

+Amounts

+Category

+The Issuer intends to use the Detailed engineering and pre-construction 10,737

+net proceeds of the Offering Funding of construction savings account (1) 1,507

+for the engineering, Environmental and Social Sustainability 2,346

+procurement and

+construction General Corporate administrative expenses 665

+(the "EPC") of the Project

+and Financing service costs and advisory 107

+for general corporate Public company costs 70

+purposes".
+Sales and Commercial expenses 188

+Audit accounting and Insurance 905

+Transaction cost (Brokers and Legal) 1,289

+Total \$17,813 Total 17,813

+Remaining proceeds to date 0